andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/displaying-data-with-nsfetchedresultscontroller-and-swift.md

 ### MainViewController.swift

 MainViewController.swift is where the action is happening.
-Here&#8217;s a quick outline of what we need to accomplish in this class:
+Here's a quick outline of what we need to accomplish in this class:

 <pre class="lang:default decode:true " title="MainViewController.swift" >public class MainViewController: UIViewController, UITableViewDataSource, UITableViewDelegate, NSFetchedResultsControllerDelegate {